Disney World’s Advanced Dining Reservations – Everything you need to know!

 You can make dining reservations at Disney World restaurants in several ways:

-- Go online at www.DisneyWorld.com/dining where you can book your own reservations for most full-service restaurants throughout Disney World.
+- Go online to www.DisneyWorld.com/dining where you can book your own reservations for most full-service restaurants throughout Disney World.
 You can search one date at a time for available dining times and restaurants.

 - You can use the My Disney Experience app on your mobile device.